aws-samples/algorithmic-trading/README.md

 ## Step 0: Set up environment

-For the base infrastructure components (SageMaker Notebook, Athena, Glue Tables, S3 Bucket), deploy the following [CloudFormation template](https://github.com/aws-samples/algorithmic-trading/raw/master/0_Setup/algo-reference.yaml).
+1. Create a new unique S3 bucket that starts with **algotrading-** (e.g. **algotrading-{YYYY-MM-DD-XYZ}**) that we use for storing external price data.
-First go to [CloudFormation](https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=algotrading) and upload the downloaded CF template.
+1. For the base infrastructure components (SageMaker Notebook, Athena, Glue Tables), deploy the following [CloudFormation template](https://github.com/aws-samples/algorithmic-trading/raw/master/0_Setup/algo-reference.yaml).First go to [CloudFormation](https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=algotrading) and upload the downloaded CF template.
+For the S3 bucket specify the previously created bucket name.
 Verify that stackName is **algotrading** before creating the stack and acknowledge that IAM changes will be made.

 This step will take ca. 5 minutes.